dannberg/dannb-org/content/about.md

 In my free time, I'm an **[slow-but-steady reader](https://www.goodreads.com/dannb)** and an **[avid watcher of movies](https://letterboxd.com/dannb/)**.
 I also enjoy video games (_Binding of Isaac_, _Balatro_, _Stardew Valley_, _Forager_) and board games (_Terraforming Mars_, _Codenames_, _Coup_).
 I also spend a good amount of time writing (in case that wasn't obvious from this website or my newsletter).

+Want to know more about _how_ I work?
+Check out my tools-of-the-trade on [my gear](https://dannb.org/my-gear/) page.

 I also have a _free_ monthly newsletter where I share five interesting things I learned or discovered in the past month.
 You should **[sign up](https://dannb.org/newsletter)**.

 -------